-Important Information: The Diving Museum is now closed to visitors until at least the end of May due to Covid 19.
+Important Information: The Diving Museum is now closed to visitors until the 2nd April 2021 due to Covid 19.

 From ancient times man has reaped the natural treasures of the oceans – pearls and coral have been collected since at least 5000BC.
 The 18th century saw an explosion of interest in recovering treasures from sunken vessels.
 Experimentation with diving bells was followed by the invention of the diving helmet in the 19th century – commercial diving was born.